sap-tutorials/sap-build-process-automation/tutorials/spa-add-list-input-decision/spa-add-list-input-decision.md

 primary_tag: software-product>sap-build-process-automation
 ---

-# Use list as an input for Decision artifact in SAP Build Process Automation.
+# Use list as an input/output for Decision artifact in SAP Build Process Automation.

 <!-- description --> Use a list as an input to your Decision artifact, process the data and extract the details to a table in a Form.